***This program has temporarily suspended admissions effective Summer 2021***

 Core: 15 Credit Hours

-* Must be taken in first semester in the program.
+*Must be taken in first semester of program.

 Students complete a Capstone Research Project at the end of the program.
+Students must complete an Intent to Graduate form the semester prior to enrolling in ED 6635.
 EDF 6635 is offered in spring semester only.

 Specialization: 18 Credit Hours